andrejacobs/ajtweet-cli/README.md

 A command line interface to schedule tweets to be sent to Twitter.

-# TODO:
-- Need to implement a lock file while send is run, so that add, delete can't be used.

 ## Overview

 ajtweet was started out of my need for scheduling tweets without going on to Twitter while also serving as a project to learn how to build Go CLI apps.